lydell/resolve-url/readme.md

 url resolution of the browser is used, which makes this module really light-weight.

-Also note that this functions deals with urls, not paths, so in that respect it has more in common with Node.js’ [`url.resolve`].
+Also note that this function deals with urls, not paths, so in that respect it has more in common with Node.js’ [`url.resolve`].
 But the arguments are more like [`path.resolve`].